stellar/stellar-protocol/core/cap-concurrent-txs.md

-Validators can efficiently check that a transaction has not occurred in the last ledger with limited storage or memory requirements since the transaction set is limited to the transactions in a single ledger.
+Validators can efficiently check that a transaction has not occurred in the last ledger with limited storage or memory requirements since the data set is limited to the transactions in a single ledger.

 ### Sequence Number Zero